emilk/egui/egui_demo_app/README.md

 Run it locally with `cargo run --release -p egui_demo_app`.

-`egui_demo_app` can be compiled to WASM and viewed in a browser locally with:
+`egui_demo_app` can be compiled to WASM and viewed in a browser locally using [Trunk](https://trunkrs.dev/).

+First install trunk with `cargo install --locked trunk`.

+Run `trunk serve` to build and serve on `http://127.0.0.1:8080`.
+It will rebuild automatically if you edit the project.

 ```sh
 ./sh/start_server.sh &